 In recent years, sections of the steel bin wall have failed due to drainage, structural, and surface issues in the project area.
 In late April 2016, after heavy spring snowfalls and runoff from the spring thaw, a significant failure of several sections of the trail occurred and posed safety issues to trail users.
 Therefore, a portion of the trail was closed in late April 2016 and a process began to determine the exact nature of the failures, identify potential solutions to them, and develop a vision for moving forward.

-2021: Evergreen Park & Recreation District (EPRD) in conjunction with Evergreen Metropolitan District (EMD) are working on a temporary repair for 6 sections of the Evergreen Lake North Trail which have been deteriorating over the years.
+2021: Evergreen Park & Recreation District (EPRD) in conjunction with Evergreen Metropolitan District (EMD) finished in April a temporary repair for 6 sections of the Evergreen Lake North Trail which had been deteriorating over the years.
 These are completely different sections from the ones temporarily repaired in 2017.
-EPRD & EMD hope to have these temporary repairs done in approximately two weeks (April 20), weather permitting.
 These repairs will protect the main water line for Evergreen residents that runs beneath the trail/road and allow for the trail to be opened for recreation.

-EPRD has been working with EMD, City and County of Denver, CDOT, and Jefferson County on a permanent, long-term solution for the Evergreen Lake North Trail system since 2016.
-We are in the final design stage for the upper and a new lower trail and plan to begin bidding out construction by late September 2021.
-Construction on the permanent solution is anticipated to begin in summer 2022.
-This has been a lengthy process and required EPRD to secure over $3.7 million in funding - primarily in grants and matching contributions in order to pay for the repairs.
-All entities involved feel the final design will not only repair the trail and protect the water line, but also improve the experience for all users of the trail for generations to come.
+EPRD has been working with EMD, City and County of Denver, CDOT, and Jefferson County on a permanent, long-term improvement for the Evergreen Lake North Trail system since 2016.
+We currently are in the final design stage for the multi-purpose upper trail and a new lower trail, which we expect to wrap up in summer 2021.
+Construction on the trail improvement and permanent solution is anticipated for summer 2022.
+This has been a lengthy process and required EPRD to secure over $3.7 million in funding - primarily in grants and matching contributions in order to pay for trail improvement and repairs.
+The project’s goal is to not only repair the trail and protect the water line, but also improve the experience for all users of the trail for generations to come.
 EPRD is grateful to its local partners, Evergreen Metro District, and Evergreen Legacy Fund, for their contributions toward the project, and also to the entire Evergreen community for its patience through this major undertaking.

 2020: During 2020 we finalized the design for both the upper and lower trails.
 Final design reviews will occur in early 2021 to stay on track for an anticipated summer 2022 construction schedule.